 History of Asbestos Use in Planes

 The use of asbestos by the aviation sector paralleled innovations in flight.
 It was added to composite materials and adhesives, insulating products, and cutting fluids.
-The aircraft part where asbestos was most frequently used was in brake systems, with asbestos representing between 16% and 23% of those systems.[1]
+Brake systems contained more asbestos than any other aircraft components, with asbestos comprising between 16% and 23% of those systems.[1]

 How Were Aircraft Mechanics Exposed to Asbestos?